- There are over 300 breeds of rabbit worldwide.

 #4: British Giant

 A relative of the Flemish Giant, the British Giant is one of the biggest breeds of rabbit in the UK, weighing between 6 and 7 kilos (up to 15 pounds).
-Originating in the UK in the 1940s the British Giant has straight ears and medium-length fur that can be a variety of different colours, including black, white, blue, and grey.
-The British Giant is a particularly calm and docile breed that make excellent pets, including for children.
+Originating in the UK in the 1940s the British Giant has straight ears and medium-length fur that can be a variety of different colors, including black, white, blue, and grey.
+The British Giant is a particularly calm and docile breed that makes excellent pets, including for children.

 #3: Spanish Giant

 Weighing around 7kg, the Spanish Giant puts up a good fight for the top spot on our list.
 It was originally bred by crossing the Flemish Giant with other large Spanish rabbits, and the result is a huge, friendly bunny that is quite often the size of a small lamb.
-They have long, straight ears and can be found in several different colours, with their coats being short and extremely thick.
-Their docile nature makes them excellent pets, although due to their massive size they do need plenty of room to exercise.
+They have long, straight ears and can be found in several different colors, with their coats being short and extremely thick.
+Their docile nature makes them excellent pets, although due to their massive size, they do need plenty of room to exercise.

 #2: Continental Giant

 Often considered to be one of the largest rabbits around, the Continental Giant is a massive rabbit that weighs more than 7 kilos (15 pounds) and can reach around three feet in length.
 Sometimes known as the German Giant, these rabbits have a lifespan of around five years and can be found in a wide variety of colors, including colors broken with white patches.
-Their coats can be extremely thick and grows to around 4cm (1.6 inches) long.
+Their coats can be extremely thick and grow to around 4cm (1.6 inches) long.
 Due to their large size and muscular body, they were originally bred for meat, but nowadays they are usually only pets.
 Continental Giants get on well with other animals such as cats and dogs, and their docile nature makes them a great choice as a pet.